Funding opportunity for Early Career Researchers.

 - Applicants must reside in Australia.

-- One award will go to a regional applicant.
+- (At least) one award will go to a regional applicant.

 - Indigenous Early Career Researchers in history are strongly encouraged apply.